A bathroom and laundry combined is a clever renovation idea

 If the room is going to have a dryer installed it is also important to consider the ventilation available in the room to make sure that if someone is having a shower or bath while the dryer is also working that there is plenty of air moving in the room.
 If this doesn’t happen then moisture can build up which can lead to mould forming.
 When renovating a combined bathroom and laundry you have to consider installing a new ceiling ventilation fan to cope with the extra use the room will get.

-It is one of the many different considerations to think about when trying to come up with bathroom laundry combo layouts, it isn’t just about the floor plan, you have to also think about entry, exit, windows and ceiling.
+This is one of the many different considerations to think about when trying to come up with bathroom laundry combo layouts, it isn’t just about the floor plan, you have to also think about entry, exit, windows, ceiling and ventilation.

-Can you renovate a bathroom and laundry combined on a concrete slab in Sydney?
+Renovating a combined bathroom and laundry combined on a concrete slab

-Nu-Trend is a Sydney laundry and bathroom renovation specialist shares lots of laundry renovation advice Bathroom Renovation Advice
+Nu-Trend is a Sydney laundry and bathroom renovation specialist and we love sharing our shares lots of renovating advice, explore some of the articles here; Bathroom Renovation Advice

 Can an interior designer help with a laundry renovation?